Diagnosing Sleep Apnea

 Polysomnogram

-A polysomnogram is a sleep study in which medical devices are used to monitor a person’s breathing, heart rate, and the electrical activity of their brain waves while they sleep.
+A polysomnogram is a sleep study in which medical sensors are used to monitor a person’s breathing, heart rate, and the electrical activity of their brain waves while they sleep.
 A person must have a polysomnogram, either in a sleep lab or at home, in order to be diagnosed with sleep apnea.

 If you have a polysomnogram at a sleep lab, your health care provider will give you instructions on when to arrive, what to bring with you, and whether you should make any changes to your diet or medications that day.